-Hertz Holdings' management, including its Chief Executive Officer and its Chief Financial Officer, assessed the effectiveness of Hertz Holdings' internal control over financial reporting as of December 31, 2015.
+Hertz Holdings' management, including its new Chief Executive Officer and its Chief Financial Officer, assessed the effectiveness of Hertz Holdings' internal control over financial reporting as of December 31, 2014.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control - Integrated Framework (2013).
-Based on this assessment, Hertz Holdings' management has concluded that Hertz Holdings did not maintain effective internal control over financial reporting as of December 31, 2015, due to the fact that certain material weaknesses previously identified in Hertz Holdings' 2014 Form 10-K filing on July 16, 2015 continue to exist at December 31, 2015, as discussed below.
+Based on this assessment, Hertz Holdings' management has concluded that Hertz Holdings did not maintain effective internal control over financial reporting as of December 31, 2014 due to the fact that there are material weaknesses in Hertz Holdings' internal control over financial reporting as discussed below.